tdegrunt/jsonschema/README.md

 # jsonschema

 [JSON schema](http://json-schema.org/) validator, which is designed to be fast and simple to use.
-The latest IETF published draft is v6, this library is mostly v4 compatible.
+JSON Schema versions through draft-07 are fully supported.

 ## Contributing & bugs